alma-x/arm_control/README.md

 TODO:

 ENV EXPLORATION:
-- stop in specific positions and aquire markers only when not moving with a request client to referencer
+- currently: controller stops the robot and grants permission for referencing, but sometimes this does not work, even if all markers are found.
+Should give the ability to stop the robot to the detector or change inquirer_aruco into this controller?

-- set ground truth aruco reference positions to compute the error w/ the current implementation
+- {SIMULATION} set ground truth aruco reference positions to compute the error w/ the current implementation: AS FOR NOW, ESTIMATED MANUALLY

 GRIPPER CONTROL
 - since gripper control point TCP not defined, gripper_controller should broadcast